 Be careful when selling assets – make sure they aren't still under finance (e.g. a car loan).
 You may not be able to sell these types of assets without paying out the loan first.

-Consider cutting out or cutting down on discretionary expenses such as eating out, gym memberships, new electronics etc. Try things like buying grocery items in bulk when they are on special, or bringing a keep cup to your regular coffee shop to receive a discount.
+Consider cutting out or cutting down on discretionary expenses such as eating out, gym memberships, new electronics etc. Try things like buying grocery items in bulk when they are on special, or bringing a reusable cup to your regular coffee shop to receive a discount.
 These small amounts may add up to make a big difference for you over time.

 For more tips see the MoneySmart website Simple Ways to Save Money